I welcome the Minister of State at the Department of Defence, Deputy Paul Kehoe, to the House and invite him to make his opening statement.

-Senator, allow the Minister of State to reply.
+Will the Senator, please, allow the Minister of State to reply?

 PESCO has nothing to do with the creation of an EU army.
 Some have mentioned the views of President Juncker and the European Parliament on the future of EU defence policy.
 I assure this House, as I assured the Lower House and committee members last week, that PESCO has nothing to do with the creation of a European army.
 As stated in the Lisbon treaty's protocols, that treaty does not provide for the creation of a European army.
 Nothing that President Juncker says can change that.
 If we are to have a European army, it will be a matter for the Senator and every other citizen in this country to decide.
 It will not be a matter for me.
 It would have to go to a referendum.

 The world in which we live is a different place compared with ten or even five years ago.
 Every Senator has to recognise that.
 The threats that we face today are different than those faced five, ten, 15 or 20 years ago.
 Now that PESCO has been formally launched, it is crucial that Ireland moves forward in tandem with our fellow EU member states and plays its part in helping address the complex challenges facing the Union and its citizens.